 Equal Opportunity Schools works with school districts of all sizes.
-We’re here to help you better serve low-income students and students of color and improve the accessibility of advanced learning classes.
-We provide tools, such as a gaps chart analysis, equity pathways report, and beginning and end of year student/administrator surveys, to go along with shared best practices from over 300 schools, and offer support to make equity a district priority and improve access to AP/IB courses.
+We are here to help you better serve students of color and low-income students and improve the accessibility of advanced learning classes.
+We provide tools, such as a gaps chart analysis, equity pathways report, and beginning and end of year student/administrator surveys, to go along with shared best practices from more than 600 schools 200 districts across 30 states, and offer support to make equity a district priority and improve access to rigorous courses.

-Districts accepted into the program are assigned an Equal Opportunity Schools Partnership Director and Partnership Associate, who will support you in the implementation of the program.
+Districts accepted into the program are assigned an Equal Opportunity Schools Partnership Director (PD), who will support you in the implementation of the program.
 We provide the resources, information, and confidence so you can lead successful change efforts.

 Your participation makes our work successful.

 Our approach cannot succeed without the support of district superintendents, school principals, and classroom teachers who commit to changing entrenched cultures and finding the students lost in their own hallways.
 We work with: